mehdibha/folio/README.md

 - [ ] Collect emails to continue reading an article
 - [ ] Introduce courses feature
 - [ ] Introduce tools feature
-- [ ] Automatically generate a resume on build (using LaTeX and maybe with different variants)
+- [ ] Automatically generate a resume on build
 - [ ] PWA
 - [ ] Add themes and variants for components
 - [ ] implement i18n